sajjadGG/book-python/dragon/adr-init-name.rst

 * Good: easy to use
 * Good: more verbose than positional arguments
 * Bad: too verbose for such simple example
-* Verdict: rejected, too verbose for such simple example
+* Decision: rejected, too verbose for such simple example

 Decision